iManage Work contains two basic objects called documents and containers.

 A preferred library is a library that stores a user's configuration and is their default library.
 Each user is required to have a preferred library, and can have only one preferred library.

-Forms.
-This is the list of visible properties and the arrangement of those properties within dialog boxes for iManage Work 10 clients.
+- Forms: The list of visible properties and the arrangement of those properties within dialog boxes for iManage Work 10 clients.

 A workspace is a root-level container.
 Use workspaces to organize, store, and share documents and emails related to a project or legal matter.
 A workspace can only be created at the library level.
-It cannot be a part of another container.
+It can't be a part of another container.
 A workspace can only contain folders and tabs.

 Actions applicable to workspace are open, add to/remove from My Favorites, add to/remove from My Work, copy link, properties, create new matter, share/unshare access, and delete.